sap-tutorials/Tutorials/tutorials/private-link-microsoft-azure/private-link-microsoft-azure.md

 Showing status of last operation from service verify-privatelink...

 status:    create in progress
-message:   Please approve the connection for Private Endpoint 'endpoint-name' in your Azure portal
+message:   Please approve the connection for Private Endpoint 'privatelink-test' in your Azure portal
 ```

 >  Execute this command again, in case there's no change in the current status.
 If you receive an error message, go back to the previous steps.